DynamicDevices/hubs-cloud/README.md

 It is understood that these changes could potentially break a lot of behaviours so we're very much looking for people who are interested in testing this out on Raspperry Pis, arm64, and amd64 platform architectures.

+# Oustanding Issues

+- We've had to disable WebRTC authentication in `coturn` and need to understand why inter-pod database lookups aren't working
+- The HTTP LetsEncrypt `certbotbot` process isn't always reliable
+- We should have some default media installed for users to get doing
+-
 # Installation (Raspberry Pi 5)

 We're testing on a Raspberry Pi 5 with 8GB of RAM but this *should* work on a 4GB board and possibly even on a 2GB board variant.